JasperSch/Thesis_PTM_GPCR/README.md

 # Thesis_PTM_GPCR
-Scrits used in master thesis
+Scripts used in master thesis